 8 tablespoons flour

-2. Add turkey wings and cook 10 to 15 minutes or until a deep golden brown on all sides.
+- Add turkey pieces and cook 10 to 15 minutes or until a deep golden brown on all sides.